 Voluntarily Dismissed Chapter 13 Cases

 Every debtor has the right to voluntarily dismiss their Chapter 13 case at any time.
 In most instances, the same restrictions apply to filing a new case.
 However, if a creditor obtained relief from the automatic stay in your case, you must wait six months before filing a new case if you want to include the creditor who obtained relief.
 For example, a mortgage company would file a motion for relief if you fell behind in your mortgage payments.
 Once relief is granted, the mortgage company is permitted to move forward with a foreclosure or sheriff’s sale.
 At this point, your current bankruptcy is not protecting you.
 You might believe you can just voluntarily dismiss your case and start again.
 Unfortunately, you will have to wait six months to include your mortgage company.
 It is critical to keep in constant contact with our Pennsylvania Chapter 13 bankruptcy attorneys during your case – especially if you have fallen behind in trustee or mortgage payments.

 Call Our Experienced Pennsylvania Bankruptcy Lawyers to Discuss if You Need to File Another Chapter 13 Case

 No one wants to file multiple Chapter 13 bankruptcy cases.
 Unfortunately, there are times when it is necessary.
-It is crucial to have Young, Marr & Associates’ experienced Bucks County bankruptcy attorneys working on your behalf if you need to file another case.
+It is crucial to have Young, Marr, Mallis & Associates’ experienced Bucks County bankruptcy attorneys working on your behalf if you need to file another case.
 Call (215) 701-6519 to review the steps to file another case.